-Relationship marketing has been around since the 1990s, this type of marketing is tough to use as a science, as recording what the expenditure versus how much it brings back in revenue is tough for an accountant to justify.
+Relationship marketing has been around since the 1990s.
+This type of marketing is tough to use as a science, as recording the expenditure versus how much it brings back in revenue is tough for an accountant to justify.

 Why use social media

 If you understand this, you will surely appreciate the need for social media for ‘certain‘ companies in their marketing mix.
-Relationship marketing and social media are both on the same pages; strangely, they both emerged at the same time.
+Relationship marketing and social media are both on the same pages; strangely, they both emerged simultaneously.

 Relationship marketing defined